 K4connect And Artemis Care, Inc. Partner To Enhance Senior Living Health & Wellness Through Fusionos Integration

-Leading provider of enterprise technologies for senior living, K4Connect announces an integration with Artemis Care Inc.'s eCare4You Wellness Solution.

-MORRISVILLE, NC, UNITED STATES, April 28, 2025 /EINPresswire / -- K4Connect, a leading provider of enterprise technologies for senior living communities, is excited to announce a strategic integration partnership with Artemis Care Inc. 's eCare4You solution.
-This collaboration is a significant component of K4Connect's broader Health & Wellness initiative, aimed at enhancing access to care and enabling data-driven decision-making through the interoperability capabilities of FusionOS .
+(MENAFN- ForPressRelease) K4Connect, a leading provider of enterprise technologies for senior living communities, is excited to announce a strategic integration partnership with Artemis Care Inc.'s eCare4You solution.
+This collaboration is a significant component of K4Connect's broader Health & Wellness initiative, aimed at enhancing access to care and enabling data-driven decision-making through the interoperability capabilities of FusionOS.?

 FusionOS, K4Connect's senior living data management and operating system, serves as a comprehensive platform that seamlessly integrates over 50 third party point solutions to empower senior living staff with the data needed for more informed decisions; to save time, improve efficiencies, and deliver superior care.